 If you want to manually push grades to your gradebook each time, you are done.
-If you want to set it to continue to send grades from students within the specified date range, follow the next two steps below.
+If you want to automatically send grades from students within the specified date range, follow the next two steps.

 Sending the grade to Canvas automatically

 - Click Update (or Publish if it is a brand new page) button on the right to save the Auto Grade Sync settings.

 If you wish to request reports on student usage of your module, you can read more in Advanced Content Authoring and Reporting - Requesting a report or exporting Storyline data from Learning Locker and working with the data in Excel.
 The article also includes directions for departmental support staff to run basic reports in Learning Locker.

-- If you are not seeing the students you would expect in Step 7 above, double check to see that you have the Beginning Date and Ending Date set correctly.
+- If you are not seeing the students you would expect in Step 7 above, double check that you correctly set the Beginning Date and Ending Date.
 Make sure the end date is set for the day after the last grade you would expect.